carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-Now we want to try larger groups, starting from the order 106 (we check that
+Now we want to try larger groups, starting from order 106 (we check that
 the other group of order 105 possesses no such property)

 ~~~